ss59095/03_crd/README.md

 # 03_crd

-This repository is inteneded to run analysis of variance fora completely randomized design.
+This repository is intended to run analysis of variance for a completely randomized design.